nfasano/sentimentAnalysisClassifier_blmTweets/README.md

   - Removed Tweets that were labelled as neither

 ### Exploratory Data Analysis
 The following figure presents word clouds for negatively and positively labelled tweets.
-The size of the word indicates the total amount of times the word appeared in the entire dataset.
+The size of the word indicates the total amount of times the word appeared in the entire dataset with that label.
 Prior to making these word clouds, the dataset was cleaned of common stop words and the phrase blacklivesmatter, which was the most frequent word in both datasets.

-Some words are frequently used in both positive and negative tweets such as the word "black".
-Other words are only commonly found in one of the two word clouds, such as the words "EricGarner" and "ICantBreath" which are frequently found in positively labelled tweets but not in negatively labelled tweets.
+In this figure, we observe that some words are frequently used in both positive and negative tweets such as the word "black".
+Other words are only commonly found in one of the two word clouds, such as the words "EricGarner" and "ICantBreath" which are commonly found in positively labelled tweets but not in negatively labelled tweets.
 Similarly, the word "BlueLivesMatter" is commonly found in negatively labelled tweets but not positively labelled tweets.

 <p align="center">
 <picture>